chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 [^legacy-commit]: Jujutsu *used* to have a `commit` command, but `jj commit --message "hello"` was just an alias for `jj describe --message "hello" && jj new`.

+[^legacy-checkout]: For now, anyway!
+The current plan is to deprecate it and teach people, including via the <abbr title="command line interface">CLI</abbr> itself—to use `new` instead.

 ### Split

 This also leads to another significant difference with Git: around breaking up your current set of changes on disk.
 As I noted above, Jujutsu treats the working copy itself as a commit instead of having an “index” like Git.
 Git really *only* lets you break apart a set of changes with the index, using `git add --patch`.
 Jujutsu instead has a `split` command, which launches a diff editor and lets you select what you want to incorporate—rather like `git add --patch` does.
 As with all of its commands, though, `jj split` works exactly the same way on *any* commit; the working copy commit gets it “for free”.